Pijuli/GnomePowerTracker/README.md

 ## GNOME PowerTracker
 GNOME PowerTracker is a simple application that helps users monitor their power consumption on GNOME-based systems.

-- Does not use any dependencices
+- Does not use any dependencies
 - Autodetects any battery that has a representation in /sys/class/power_supply
 - You can configure refresh rate and if 0.0W values should be hidden (to avoid screen clutter)